Validating AU Microscopii d with Transit Timing Variations: TTV Modeling

 The O--C diagram from \citet{wittrock2022} displayed the apparent deviation of the TTVs from a linear ephemeris; this was believed to be attributed to the yet-to-be-confirmed planet AU Mic d even after accounting for the impacts from stellar activity, such as flaring and spot crossings.
 With the new data from $\S$\ref{sec:dataobs} added to this work, we model the TTVs of AU Mic b and c using the \exostriker package \citep{trifonov2019}, with our focus now on validating AU Mic d. \exostriker is capable of applying the Markov chain Monte Carlo (MCMC) via \emcee \citep{foreman-mackey2013} to determine the statistical significance of our TTV measurements and the confidence in their corresponding dynamical model posteriors.

-For our \exostriker modeling, we incorporate the priors for the host star and the planets from Table \ref{tab:exostriker_priors} and the midpoint time priors from Table \ref{tab:ttvpriors}.
-We use the {\tt Simplex} and {\tt Dynamical} algorithms for all model fittings and MCMC runs, and we set the dynamical model time steps to 0.01 days.
+For our \exostriker modeling, we incorporate the priors for the host star and the planets from Table \ref{tab:exostriker_priors} and the midpoint time priors from Table \ref{tab:ttvpriors}. \exostriker uses only the {\tt Simplex} algorithm for any TTV models.
+We use {\tt N-body} algorithm for all model fittings and MCMC runs, and we set the dynamical model time steps to 0.01 days.
 For our model fittings, we use the following {\tt scipy} minimizer algorithms: truncated Newton algorithm (TNC)\footnote{\url{https://docs.scipy.org/doc/scipy/reference/optimize.minimize-tnc.html}} as a primary minimizer and Nelder-Mead algorithm\footnote{\url{https://docs.scipy.org/doc/scipy/reference/optimize.minimize-neldermead.html}} as a secondary minimizer, with the configurations of both minimizers set at default, including one consecutive integration and 5\,000 integration steps.
-Each time we find a best fit model, we proceed to perform MCMC computations by adopting MCMC parameters as best $\ln\mathcal{L}$ and with 1\,000 burn-in steps, 10\,000 main steps, and 196 walkers for the 2-planet dynamical model and 441 walkers for the 3-planet dynamical models.
+We manually fit the model to the data using the previously mentioned minimizer algorithms, then each time we find a possible best fit model, we proceed to perform MCMC computations by adopting MCMC parameters as best $\ln\mathcal{L}$ and with 1\,000 burn-in steps, 10\,000 main steps for the 2-planet dynamical models and 8\,000 main steps for the 3-planet dynamical models, and 196 walkers for the 2-planet dynamical models and 441 walkers for the 3-planet dynamical models.
 The three aforementioned scenarios are explored and presented in the following sections.